tahminaringer/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 - Can successfully instantiate a new node
 - Can successfully instantiate an empty Binary Search Tree
 - Can successfully instantiate a tree with a single root node
+- Can successfully return a maxValue from a Binary Tree
 - Can successfully add a left child and right child to a single root node
 - Can successfully returns null on BinaryTree methods if called on an empty tree
 - Can successfully return a collection from a preorder traversal